9. Medical Consultants/Specialists in France

-The excess charges may be reimbursed by your voluntary health 'top-up' insurer, but it will depend on the terms of your contract and the option for full reimbursement is not always available.
+The excess charges may be reimbursed by your voluntary health 'top-up' insurer, but it will depend on the terms of your policy and the option for full reimbursement is not always available.

 Consultants and specialists who charge only the official rate operate as fully integrated health service professionals in what is called Secteur 1.
 Although most GPs operate on this basis, the numbers are going down and the percentage of specialists in this group is far lower.
-In some areas of France the majority of consultants actually operate outside of Secteur 1.
+In some areas of France most consultants currently operate outside of Secteur 1.

-Those doctors who do not operate as fully integrated professionals operate in what is known as Secteur 2.
+Those doctors who are not fully integrated professionals operate in what is known as Secteur 2.
 These health professionals are part of the health service but have been given the right to impose their own ‘reasonable’ charges.

-Some specialists have agreed to operate the official rates on condition that the patient is referred to them by their doctor; where the patient is not referred then an excess charge will normally be applied.
+Some specialists have agreed to hold to the official rates on condition that the patient is referred to them by their doctor; where the patient is not referred an excess charge will normally be applied.

-Those who operate on a completely private basis (and there are only a very small minority) are called non-conventionnés.
-Medical professionals in this sector are completely free to set their own charges.
+Those who operate on a completely private basis (only a very small minority) are called non-conventionnés.
+Medical professionals in this sector are free to set their own charges.